HoustonWeHaveABug/Nonogram/README.md

 Puzzles from the challenge comments and additional ones are available in the "puzzles" folder.

 Sample puzzle sets from Jan Wolter's thorough survey (https://webpbn.com/survey) were tested and the test scripts/results are available in the "samples" folder.
+This folder also contains scripts to run TAAI competitions (like http://kcwu.csie.org/~kcwu/nonogram/taai11/index.html).

 The structure of the puzzle data is the following: